szeka9/CompressionMethods-project/README.md

   5. execute the encoding on the input data using the encoding table (starting from the first symbol)
   6. apply Huffman encoding

-The algorithm was mostly tested on network traffic data (.pcap), and in most cases there is noticable difference in the compression.
+The algorithm was mostly tested on network traffic data (.pcap), and in most cases there is noticable difference in the compression (15-20%).

 The current implementation does support serializing the compressed data, however the file size should not exceed 6MB, since this feature is experimental.